-Our new co-host Julia Collin Davison needs no introduction.
+America's Test Kitchen TV co-host Julia Collin Davison needs no introduction.
 If you’ve been watching America’s Test Kitchen since season 1, you’re very familiar with our resident knife skills master.
 When she’s not slicing and chopping her way to culinary perfection on camera, Julia is busy in her role as executive editor for America's Test Kitchen's books team.
-I caught up with Julia to chat about her earliest forays into cooking French bread, her transition from a psychology and philosophy major in college to the food world, and the most hilarious moment she shared with her new co-host and old friend, Bridget Lancaster, during the filming of the 2017 season.
+I caught up with Julia to chat about her earliest forays into cooking French bread, her transition from a psychology and philosophy major in college to the food world, and the most hilarious moment she's shared with her co-host and old friend, Bridget Lancaster, during filming.
+(Editor's note: This article has been updated since its original publish date in October 2016.)

 What’s the first thing you learned to cook?